enovision/another-angular-webpack-starter/README.md

 npm run build development
 ```
 ### config
 In this folder are the configs for Karma, Webpack and the lite-server.
 It has been placed into folders that fitt to their purpose.

-The helpers.js file contains the function **root** to get the root folder
-and is used in the other configs.
+The helpers.js file contains the function **root** to get the root folder and is used in the other configs.

 ### node_modules
 As it says: node modules (npm packages)

-This folder will be generated after you have executed the **npm install** commands
-after cloning this package in your application folder.
+This folder will be generated after you have executed the **npm install** commands after cloning this package in your application folder.

 ### src
 The most important folder of all.
-This folder contains the source code of your
+This folder contains the source code of your application.
+Within this folder you'll find the **app.ts** and
-application.
+the folder **app** which should contain your application components and modules.

 ## Quick start